 What are the symptoms of roseola?

-Fever lasts three to five days and then abruptly goes away
+Fever lasts 3 to 5 days and then abruptly goes away

 Swelling of the eyelids

-The symptoms of roseola may resemble other skin conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of roseola may look like other skin conditions or medical problems.
+Always

 How is roseola diagnosed?